 - VPS Hosting (Standard, Enhanced, Ultimate)

 - Dedicated Hosting (Standard, Enhanced, Premium).

-As you can see, Bluehost has different hosting solutions for every kind of business, and furthermore, they offer many plans where to choose from.
+As you can see, Bluehost has different hosting packages for every kind of business, and furthermore, they offer many plans where to choose from.

 As they have many similar plans with GoDaddy, this will allow us to compare them more easily!